 The Podcast Scene

-With tons of podcasts centered on various topics, millions of people have made listening to podcasts a favorite past time.
+With tons of podcasts centered on various topics, millions of people have made listening to podcasts a favorite pastime.

-If you love listening to podcasts and you appreciate contents by black podcasters, there are as many podcasts you should be listening to right now.
+If you love listening to podcasts and you appreciate content by black podcasters, there are as many podcasts you should be listening to right now.

 These podcasts cover areas like money and finance, body and mind consciousness, relationship, gender-based content, and many other areas.